-On the walls of the Catacombs and on some of the sarcophagi appear a variety of decorations.
-These decorations include Jewish motifs, such as a seven branched menorah, shofar, etrog and lulav, as well as examples of figurative art, which were foreign to Jewish culture.
+A variety of decorations appear on the walls of the catacombs and on some of the sarcophagi.
+These decorations include Jewish motifs, such as a seven-branched menorah (candelabrum), shofar (a musical horn made of a ram’s horn) etrog (a citron used for certain rituals, particularly the week-long Sukkot) and lulav (closed frond of a date palm tree, usually used together with etrog during Sukkot), as well as examples of figurative art, which were foreign to Jewish culture.

 Visiting Beit Shearim

-Beit Shearim National Park lies off of Route # 722, approximately 800 meters south of the Shomrim Junction.
+Beit Shearim National Park lies off of Route 722, approximately 800 meters south of the Shomrim Junction.
 Follow the brown and white signs to the park entrance (admission charged), where you can pick up a brochure about the site.
 There are toilets and a kiosk next to the parking area.
-The Catacombs are a 3 minute walk from the parking area.
+The catacombs are a three-minute walk from the parking area.